mfincker/Mega-Map/docs/replicating-the-site.md

 ## Current Hosting

-The NC COVID Support website is currently hosted as a GitHub Pages site, however this may well change as we are intending to add a "back end" and using the Umbraco CMS.
+The Bay Area Mega Map website is currently hosted as a GitHub Pages site, however this may well change as we are intending to add a "back end".